YLiohenki/GitHub-Commit-Notifier/README.md

 ## Installation

 Currently you have to build it yourself with Xamarin.
-Going to resolve it in couple of days.
+Going to resolve soon.

+## What's being used

+Xamarin (without Xamarin.Forms)